AlxHnr/nano-backup/README.md

 ### Why does it still use SHA-1?
 It is broken!

-This doesn't affect nano-backup.
-Any hash would do, as long as it can be used to:

-* _roughly_ estimate whether a file has changed
-* generate unique filenames for the backup repository

-Collisions are handled properly.

-### Why don't use Git for backups?

-Git can't backup empty directories, doesn't handle binary files well and always keeps a history of everything.
-Sometimes it is desired to backup only the latest version of a file/directory, or even discard them like a mirror-style sync would do.
-Wiping a single file from a repository, including its history and residue is trivial with nano-backup.
-Git also has a completely different workflow and usually requires more commands to do a backup.
+Nano-backup doesn't even use SHA-1 for its cryptographic properties.
+It uses it to to _roughly_ estimate whether a file has changed or not.
+Hash collisions are still handled properly.
+You don't need to worry if two _distinct_ files have the same size and hash.